MinaHany0/Obsidian/IDOR Insecure Direct Object References.md

 ### IDOR vulnerability with direct reference to static files

 IDOR vulnerabilities <span style="color:rgb(255, 192, 0)">often arise</span> when sensitive resources are located <span style="color:rgb(255, 192, 0)">in static files</span> on the <span style="color:rgb(255, 192, 0)">server-side filesystem</span>.
-For example, a website might save chat message transcripts to disk using an incrementing filename, and allow users to retrieve these by visiting a URL like the following:
+For example, a website might save chat message t0ranscripts to disk using an incrementing filename, and allow users to retrieve these by visiting a URL like the following:

 `https://insecure-website.com/static/12144.txt`